DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-13-experiment-6-managing-school-and-mentor-send-capabilities.md

 - schools managing mentors
 - ITT providers finding school placements

-Throughout these experiments, it became apparent that it was important for us to explore how we collect and show school and mentor special educational needs and disabilities (SEND) capabilities.
+Throughout these experiments, it became apparent that it was essential for us to explore how we collect and show school and mentor special educational needs and disabilities (SEND) capabilities.

 This is because we need to support trainees who: